The College Drinking Culture

 - Remind your student that, for people under the age of 21, drinking alcohol is against Illinois state law and university policy and can result in significant legal and financial consequences.

-- Ask what "choice," "control," and "character" mean to your son or daughter.
+- Ask what "Choice.
+Control.
+Character." means to your son or daughter.
 Ask how his or her decisions about drinking affect these things.

 - Set clear and realistic expectations regarding academic performance.
 Studies show that heavy drinking is associated with missed classes, poor performances on tests and lower grades.
 Knowing that their parents expect solid academic performance can deter students from heavy drinking.

-- Encourage involvement in clubs and service/volunteer activities.
+- Encourage involvement in clubs, service/volunteer activities, or faith groups.
 They create opportunities for students to meet people who have similar interests that don't involve drinking.

 - If there is a family history of alcohol or other drug problems, share this information with your student.
 Personal risk factors should be taken into consideration when making decisions about drinking.